si-morgh/si-morgh.github.io/about.md

 permalink: /about/
 ---

-The Gdansk logic community mainly consists of mathematicians and students who either work or are interested in activities in mathematical logic.
+The Gdansk Mathematical Logic Community consists mainly of mathematicians and students who are either working in or interested in mathematical logic.
+Our ongoing activities include the Logic Colloquium and the Blatic Set Theory Seminar, but we also organise seminars and conferences throughout Poland in collaboration with other colleagues.